Killer Flick: Plot summary

-The film centers on four aspiring filmmakers, Rome, Buzz, Max, and One-Eye (Tod Thawley, Creighton Howard, Emmett Grennan, and Christian Leffler), who go on a surreal rampage and make their exploits into a movie.
+The film centers on four aspiring filmmakers, Rome, Buzz, Max, and One-Eye, who go on a surreal rampage and make their exploits into a movie.
 While evading law enforcement, the filmmakers discuss their plans on how to make their movie as violent and sexy as possible so that they can sell it for a lot of money.

-After the group blows up a gas station, Rome flirts with Tess (Kathleen Macdonald), an attractive woman he meets on the street, and tries to cast her.
+After the group blows up a gas station, Rome flirts with Tess, an attractive woman he meets on the street, and tries to cast her.
 He gives her a copy of the script to audition, but after reading it, she disgustedly argues with the group about the shallow, adolescent nature of their movie.
 The argument is part of the script, however, and Tess passes the audition.
 The group orchestrates a few more scenes of violence for the movie, at times by recruiting bystanders at gunpoint to play roles, while other times creating situations simply by writing them into the script.

-Needing a villain for the movie, the group decides to kidnap their favorite B-movie star, Virgil Morgan (Fred Dennis), and force him to participate.
+Needing a villain for the movie, the group decides to kidnap their favorite B-movie star, Virgil Morgan, and force him to participate.
 They arrive at Virgil's Hollywood home and abduct him.
 After a few unsuccessful attempts to film a scene, Virgil tutors the group on basic filmmaking skills.
 Most of the actors that appear in the film, including those whose characters have already been killed, gather in Virgil's living room and perform a read-through of the script.

 The group orchestrates a climactic car chase and gun battle.
 During the chase, the group decides to name their movie "Killer Flick", with the tagline "Because we'd kill to make a movie".
 At the end of the chase, Tess is shot and killed.
 The group tearfully cremates her, consoled in the knowledge that her death was required by the traditional structures of screenwriting.